Understanding the Security Risk Behind File Upload Forms

 ?>

 Configure PHP-level upload limits in php.ini.
-The upload_max_filesize and post_max_size directives set the maximum size for individual uploads and the total size of a POST request respectively.
-Set them to values slightly above what your application actually needs, not arbitrary large values:
+The upload_max_filesize and post_max_size directives set maximum sizes for individual uploads and total POST request size respectively.
+Set these to values slightly above what your application actually needs:

 ; In php.ini